codemistic/Non-Code/HTML 101/HTML 101.md

 ### Notes

-- index.html is the name that devs give to their home page
+- index.html is the name that developers give to their home page
-- To create any website you need to write boilerplate code in  VS code use `<!+enter>`
+- To create any website you need to write boilerplate code in VS code.
+Use `<!+enter>` and the boilerplate is here!
-- utf-8 is the standard encoding that we use with HTML 5 because it includes all the international symbols, every single symbol that is there in the Unicode character set.
+- utf-8 is the standard encoding that we use with HTML 5 because it includes all the international symbols, every single symbol that is present in the Unicode character set.
 - To add emojis or any kind of letter go to [Unicode Table](https://unicode-table.com/en/)
-- `<meta charset="utf-8">` This gives your website maximum chance of getting rendered correctly when opened in any part of the world
+- `<meta charset="utf-8">` This gives your website maximum chance of getting rendered correctly when opened in any part of the world.

 ## Topic: How to Structure Text in HTML